 Community Development

-The Community Development Project (CDP) builds strong foundations for healthy, vibrant and economically stable communities through (1) its legal and capacity building services for nonprofits, small businesses and low income entrepreneurs; and (2) its Housing Opportunities, Preservation and Enforcement Unit, which supports the development and preservation of affordable housing.
+The Community Development Project (CDP) builds strong foundations for healthy, vibrant and economically stable communities through (1) its legal and capacity building services for nonprofits, small businesses and low income entrepreneurs; and (2) its Housing and Inclusive Development Unit, which supports community led advocacy groups and community based organizations.
 Read MoreContact Information

 The Community Development Project requires prospective clients to complete the appropriate application in order to determine eligibility for legal assistance.
 Please click here for our applications for legal assistance.